Image: Shutterstock

 Get the app here.

 Does your kid gaze at the stars and wonder what is out there?
-Encourage your child’s curiosity of outer space, planets, stars, and the possibility of life out of the Earth with the NASA App.
+Encourage your child’s curiosity about outer space, planets, stars, and the possibility of life out of the Earth with the NASA App.
 The app gives access to a world of information through the news updates by the space agency’s public television and news feed.
+It allows the child to listen to various NASA podcasts covering different space-related topics.
 You can also follow NASA’s Twitter feed through the app, without having to log into the social network.

 Category: Education